 It can often seem like an overwhelming task to determine the true value of your loss of earning capacity, but this is why having a personal injury lawyer can be of great value.
 A personal injury attorney will consult with economists and professional experts to determine the correct value of future monetary losses as a result of your accident.
 Along with these experts, your lawyer will be able to show to the courts an accurate prediction of your loss of earning capacity and lost wages, backed up by solid evidence and expert testimony.

 There are many other hurdles along the way when pursuing a personal injury claim, but with the right team of personal injury attorneys, anything is possible.
-With offices in Trenton NJ, Newton PA, and Pennington NJ, the law offices of Kamensky, Cohen, & Riechelson are ready to fight for your future today.
+With offices in Hamilton NJ, Newton PA, and Pennington NJ, the law offices of Cohen & Riechelson are ready to fight for your future today.
 Our seasoned attorneys represent victims and families of all kinds of accidents and negligence, including: car accidents, truck accidents, slip and fall, construction accidents, premises liability, product liability, and bicycle and pedestrian accidents.

-If you or a loved one has been injured as a result of another party’s negligence, please contact us online or in our Trenton NJ offices today at 609-528-2596 or Toll Free at 888-979-6871 for a cost-free consultation.
+If you or a loved one has been injured as a result of another party’s negligence, please contact us online or in our Hamilton NJ offices today at 609-528-2596 or Toll Free at 888-979-6871 for a cost-free consultation.